jondeuce/mwiexamples/README.md

     Once the package is finished installing, type the backspace key to exit the package manager REPL mode (the `julia>` prompt should reappear).
     Exit Julia using the keyboard shortcut `Ctrl+D`, or `⌘-D` on OSX, or by typing `exit()`.

-2. Create a script which will automatically install MyelinWaterImaging.jl when used with the command line interface (see below).
+2. Use the example script `my_script.jl` provided by this repository which will automatically install MyelinWaterImaging.jl when used with the command line interface (see below).

 ## Command Line Interface (CLI)

 This toolbox provides a command line interface (CLI) for processing from the terminal.
+Using the CLI does not require any knowledge of Julia, only the installation steps above need to be completed.
+One could compute myelin water fraction (MWF) maps using `julia` from the command line, and then continue on using the programming language of one's choice.

-The CLI takes as input `.nii`, `.nii.gz`, or `.mat` files - or folders containing such files - and performs one or both of T2-distribution computation and T2-parts analysis, the latter of which performs post-processing of the T2-distribution to calculate parameters such as the myelin water fraction (MWF).
+The CLI takes as input `.nii`, `.nii.gz`, or `.mat` files - or folders containing such files - and performs one or both of T2-distribution computation and T2-parts analysis, the latter of which performs post-processing of the T2-distribution to calculate parameters such as the MWF.
+Data must be stored as (x, y, z, echo) for multi-echo input data, or (x, y, z, T2 bin) for T2-distribution input data.
-See the [documentation](https://jondeuce.github.io/MyelinWaterImaging.jl/dev/cli) for API details.
+See the [documentation](https://jondeuce.github.io/MyelinWaterImaging.jl/dev/cli) for more API details.

 In order to call the command line interface one must first create a Julia script which loads MyelinWaterImaging.jl and calls the entrypoint function `main()`.
 For example, the script `my_script.jl` provided by this repository contains a more heavily commented version of the following: